CuevaLabs/FlowReactor/CUSTOMIZATION.md

 # 🎨 Customization Guide

-This guide will walk you through customizing the Brain Dump app to match your brand and add your own features.
+This guide will walk you through customizing the Lock-In app to match your brand and add your own features.

 ## Table of Contents